 - Unexpected external rewards typically do not decrease intrinsic motivation.
 For example, if you get good grade on a test because you enjoy learning about the subject and the teacher decides to reward you with a gift card to your favorite pizza place, your underlying motivation for learning about the subject will not be affected.
 However, this needs to be done with caution, because people will sometimes come to expect such rewards.

-- Researchers have found that offering positive praise and feedback when people do something better in comparison to others can actually improve intrinsic motivation.
+- Praise can help increase internal motivation.
+Researchers have found that offering positive praise and feedback when people do something better in comparison to others can actually improve intrinsic motivation.

 - Intrinsic motivation will decrease, however, when external rewards are given for completing a specific task or only doing minimal work.
 For example, if parents heap lavish praise on their child every time he completes a simple task, he will become less intrinsically motivated to perform that task in the future.